FAQs

 Yes, we can.
 However, once you have RADAR testing running in your cloud environment, most customers will not opt-in for such a disruptive Red team DDoS test (There is also little to no need for one).
 Additionally, unlike RADAR testing, a normal DDoS test will require a more complex approval from your cloud provider.

-No, MazeBolt is completely vendor agnostic.
+MazeBolt is completely vendor-agnostic.

 We do not align ourselves with any vendor and commit to providing customers with 100% objective testing results.